Carlton Fisk's 1975 World Series home run: Aftermath

-After the 1975 World Series, the Red Sox were in a financial dilemma.
-The Red Sox had to sign prospective free agents Lynn, Carlton Fisk, and Rick Burleson.
-The Red Sox were explaining that they couldn't afford Lynn, Burleson, and Fisk.
-To make matters worse, the Red Sox were about to buy Rollie Fingers and Joe Rudi from the Oakland A's.
-Many fans wondered how Boston could afford to sign Fingers and Rudi if they did not have the money to sign the three players that led them to the 1975 World Series.
-However, commissioner Bowie Kuhn stepped in and vetoed the deal, thus allowing Boston to re-sign Lynn, Fisk, and Burleson.

 The 1976 Red Sox never got on track under Darrell Johnson, who was replaced by Don Zimmer as manager on July 19.
 He led them to a winning record, but a disappointing third-place finish in the AL East with only 83 wins.
 The Red Sox would win more than 90 games in each of Zimmer's three full seasons (1977–1979) as manager, only the second time they had pulled off this feat since World War I. His 1978 team won 99 games, still the fourth-best record in franchise history.

 In 1976, the Reds won the NL West by ten games over the archrival Dodgers.
 They went undefeated in the postseason, sweeping the Philadelphia Phillies (winning Game 3 in their final at-bat) to return to the World Series.
 They continued to dominate by sweeping the Yankees in the newly renovated Yankee Stadium, the first World Series games played in Yankee Stadium since 1964.
 This was only the second ever sweep of the proud Yankees in the World Series.
 In winning the Series, the Reds became the first NL team since the 1921–22 New York Giants to win back-to-back World Series championships.

 Fisk was among the top offensive catchers in the American League in his eight full seasons with the Boston Red Sox.
 His best year in Boston was in 1977, when he hit .315 with 26 home runs and 102 runs batted in.